 (e) any other transaction that will provide direct or indirect exposure to the securities of the applicant issuer.

 6.44 Directors are required to disclose to the applicant issuer all information that the applicant issuer needs in order to comply with paragraph 6.42.
 The applicant issuer shall also advise each of its directors of their obligations to disclose to it all information that the applicant issuer needs in order to comply with paragraph 6.42.
 Any director who deals in securities relating to the applicant issuer is required to disclose the information required by paragraph 6.42 to the applicant issuer without delay and, in any event, by no later than three business days after dealing.
-The applicant issuer must in turn announce such information without delay and, in any event, by no later than 24 hours after receipt of such information from the director concerned.
+The applicant issuer must in turn announce on SENS such information without delay and, in any event, by no later than 24 hours after receipt of such information from the director concerned.

 Clearance to deal